machanism-org/machai/project-layout/README.md

 # Project Layout

 [![Maven Central](https://img.shields.io/maven-central/v/org.machanism.machai/project-layout.svg)](https://central.sonatype.com/artifact/org.machanism.machai/project-layout)
 [![bindex](https://img.shields.io/badge/bindex-blue.svg)](https://raw.githubusercontent.com/machanism-org/machai/refs/heads/main/project-layout/bindex.json)

 Project Layout is a Java utility library that detects and describes conventional repository directory structures.
 It provides build tools, scanners, generators, documentation tools, and validation utilities with a common API for locating source code, tests, resources, documentation, and modules.

 ## Introduction

-Project Layout centralizes directory-layout conventions instead of requiring every tool to hard-code them.
-Its reusable layout implementations make project discovery consistent across repositories, reduce duplicated path logic, and help tooling remain maintainable as project structures vary.
+Project Layout is a Java utility library for describing, detecting, and working with conventional project directory layouts consistently.
+It gives build tooling, scanners, generators, validation utilities, and plugins a shared model for locating well-known folders such as production sources, test sources, resources, and documentation directories.

+Instead of duplicating path conventions throughout each tool, Project Layout centralizes these rules behind reusable layout implementations.
+This improves maintainability, reduces configuration drift, and makes project-structure discovery easier to adapt across different technology stacks and repository styles.

-The library supports Maven, Gradle, JavaScript/TypeScript, Python, and a filesystem-based default layout.
-Consumers can resolve important directories relative to a project root and focus on their analysis, generation, indexing, or validation work.
+The library supports Maven, Gradle, JavaScript, Python, and a filesystem-based default layout.
+Consumers can resolve important directories relative to a project root and focus on analysis, generation, indexing, or validation work.

 ## Usage

 ### Prerequisites

 - Java 8 or later
-- Maven 3.x or later
+- Maven 3.x or later for building and consuming the library
 - Access to Maven Central or another repository that provides `org.machanism.machai:project-layout`
+- A project directory whose structure needs to be resolved or analyzed

 ### Add the dependency